Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Diagnostics

-Often, such a diagnosis is not noticeable, does not cause inconvenience and pain, so patients delay treatment.
-But if the degree of deviation from the normal value of the angle is too great, you should start treatment immediately.
-Indeed, with destructive changes in one area of \u200b\u200bthe spine, the load is redistributed to others, which means that a pathological condition in the lower back threatens with the emergence of problems in the cervical or thoracic regions soon.
+Often such a diagnosis is not noticeable, does not cause inconvenience and pain, so patients delay treatment.
+But if the degree of deviation from the normal value of the angle is too great, treatment should be started immediately.
+Indeed, with destructive changes in one area of the spine, the load is redistributed to others, which means that pathological condition in the lower back threatens the appearance of problems in the cervical or thoracic regions soon.

 Treatment will depend on the origin of the disease and the degree of curvature.